 Solid-State Batteries: When Will the Range Anxiety Finally End?

-Understanding the Shift to Solid-State Architecture
+Solid-State Architecture

 The current dominance of lithium-ion batteries relies on a liquid electrolyte to move ions between the anode and cathode.
 While effective, this liquid is flammable and limits how much energy we can pack into a specific volume.
 Solid-state technology replaces this liquid with a solid ceramic, glass, or polymer separator.
 This change isn't just a minor upgrade; it’s a fundamental reimagining of the battery’s internal physics that allows for the use of lithium-metal anodes.